02 Oct 5 Ways to Protect your Privacy on Facebook and Twitter

 Facebook and Twitter are remarkable networking tools.
 They can increase your potential leads and customers.
 Social media sites like Facebook and Twitter and are free and therefore cost-effective.
 However, with all good things there comes a risk.
 How can you protect your privacy online and decrease the risks of phishing or hijacking on your sites?

-Think Profits.com’s social media team can advise you on the best social media mangement strategies.
+Think Profits.com’s social media team can advise you on the best social media management strategies, as well as provide software for all your social media mangement needs.
 Here are five of our favourites:

-2. Watch your words: you never know how closely your “friends” or “fans” are scrutinizing your posts.
+- Watch your words: You never know how closely your “friends” or “fans” are scrutinizing your posts.
 Try to stay neutral and non-offensive when communicating.
 Never write derogatory status updates about your competitors.
 Avoid projecting politically-charged or extreme viewpoints when possible.

-3. Stay photogenic: controverial or embarassing pictures may have a place on your personal social media accounts, but definitely not on your business ones.
+- Stay photogenic: Controversial or embarrassing pictures may have a place on your personal social media accounts, but definitely not on your business ones.
 Also keep in mind your employees’ privacy when tagging any photos on your company profiles.
 Ask permission before posting staff names on your company accounts.

-4. Think proprietary: never post proprietary information on social media.
+- Think proprietary: Never post proprietary information on social media.
 All it takes is one competitor to run with your ideas and sell them–before you do.
 Instead, provide your customers with information on specials and promotions.
 It’s okay to give them “glimpses” of new ideas that are TBD.
 But retain some secrecy.

 All this may sound daunting, but don’t worry: social media really is meant to be fun and engaging.
 It’s the exception to the rule that your account is hacked into or phished.
 The conspiracy privacy theories surrounding social media are not founded in fact.
 That said, it doesn’t hurt to take a few precautions.
 Your best bet is to strike a balance between taking risks on social media and watching with your privacy.
 Think Profits’ Internet marketing team can help you manage your social media accounts to avoid pitfalls.